-Trevor Hallewell (President) has been involved in the community-based not-for-profit field for over 20 years.
-Trevor has extensive experience in governance issues for community-based organisations.
-In 2005, whilst program manager at We Help Ourselves (WHOS), he was instrumental in the establishment of a new 20-bed Therapeutic Community on the Sunshine Coast, and a Day Program in Nambour, providing pre and post treatment services for Sunshine Coast participants.
+Trevor Hallewell (Director) has been involved in the community-based not-for-profit field for over 30 years.
+He has extensive experience in governance issues for community-based organisations.
+In 2005, whilst being the program manager at We Help Ourselves (WHOS), he was instrumental in the establishment of a 26-bed Therapeutic Community on the Sunshine Coast, and a Day Program in Nambour, providing pre and post treatment services for Sunshine Coast participants.

-He has also had extensive experience in the corporate sector implementing corporate infrastructure, establishing Incorporated Associations, and developing risk management policies and procedures.
+He also has extensive experience in the corporate sector implementing corporate infrastructure, establishing Incorporated Associations, and developing risk management policies and procedures.

-Nicola Hayes (Director) is the Senior Program Manager of Queensland Injectors Health Network (QuIHN) Therapeutic Services programs.
-Nicola has worked for QuIHN in her current position for over 8 years.
-QuIHN provides a range of services that supports and promotes the health and wellbeing of people who currently use of have used illicit drugs and alcohol, and members of the community touched or affected by illicit drug and alcohol use.
+Nicola Hayes (Director) is the Head of Services at QuIHN.
+Nicola has worked for QuIHN in a range of positions for over 11 years.
+QuIHN provides a range of services that supports and promotes the health and wellbeing of people who are currently using or have used illicit drugs and alcohol, as well as members of the community touched or affected by illicit drug and alcohol use.